-Horseshoe Lake is located in the Horseshoe Wild Forest.
-Along the southern shore there is ample camping and launch areas for cartop boats.
-Please don’t use a camping area as a launch unless you plan to camp there, leave it open for the campers.
-There are three perfect launch locations to choose from, each one accesses you to a different part of the lake.
+Horseshoe Lake is located in the Horseshoe Lake Wild Forest.
+There are three perfect launch locations to choose from, each one gives access to a different part of the lake.
 This lake is very big and round, not allowing for much protection from the winds or elements.
 Be sure to explore the entire lake and take in the wetlands and the tributaries as they come to you.
-These are excellent locations for birding; eagles have been seen in the area quite frequently.
 The outlet on the western shore is a very attractive location to visit, but be very careful of the culvert near the road.

 How to get there

-Southern Launch: Continue an additional half a mile to the southern launch.
-This is a handicap accessible area.
+Southern Launch: Continue an additional half-mile to the southern launch.
+This is a handicap-accessible area.

 Western Launch: Continue yet another mile to the open field area near the railroad tracks for this launch.
 An old sunken cement pier makes for a nice area.